MDK-Packs/TrustZone/app/AWS/README.md

 1. Use `csolution` to create `.cprj` project files
 `csolution convert -s AWS.csolution.yml -c Provision.Debug+B-U585I-IOT02A`
 `csolution convert -s AWS.csolution.yml -c Provision.Release+B-U585I-IOT02A`
+> Note: remove `-std=c99` within `cflags` in generated `.cprj` in order to suppress warnings

 2. Build a specific project
   - use `cbuild`
   `cbuild Provision.Debug+B-U585I-IOT02A.cprj`
   `cbuild Provision.Release+B-U585I-IOT02A.cprj`
   - or use MDK and import `Provision.<build-type>+B-U585I-IOT02A.cprj` and build with MDK
-  Note: due to current importer limitation it is necessary to manually add the following preprocessor define `MBEDTLS_CONFIG_FILE=\"mbedtls_config_psa.h\"`
+  > Note: due to current importer limitation it is necessary to manually add the following preprocessor define `MBEDTLS_CONFIG_FILE=\"mbedtls_config_psa.h\"`

 3. Sign the image (`<version> = "0.0.0"`, `<security_counter> = 1`)